greeeentea/notSoRandomRooms/README.md

 # notSoRandomRooms

 `generateSTL.py` creates a stl-file representing of a "room" with n objects. these objects are randomly placed cuboids, that are rotated randomly in the xy-plane. they can overlap!

-The object-size as well as the room-size can be specified.
+the object-size as well as the room-size can be specified.
 Otherwise they are also chosen randomly.

 ![alt text](https://github.com/greeeentea/randomCubes/blob/main/img/randomroom.png?raw=true)